 Ms. Fang has a strong interest in championing contemporary works.
-She performed George Tsontakis' double concerto Unforgettable with the Albany Symphony Orchestra, with whom she also recorded the work for release on NAXOS Records.
-She worked closely with composer Krzysztof Penderecki in preparation for a March 2014 Carnegie Hall performance of his Sextet.
-She also premiered Chinese composer Shen Yiwen’s violin concerto "Mulan" with the American Symphony Orchestra Recently, she appeared in recitals at Bard College and in Philadelphia, premiering a newly-commissioned solo violin work by Michael Djupstrom, "Lautar.”
-She also presented a concert of solo violin works by Jeffrey Mumford at Spectrum NYC.
+She recorded George Tsontakis’s double violin concerto "Unforgettable" with the Albany Symphony Orchestra for release on NAXOS Records, and she worked closely with composer Krzysztof Penderecki in preparation for a 2014 Carnegie Hall performance of his Sextet.
+She premiered Chinese composer Shen Yiwen’s violin concerto "Mulan" with the American Symphony Orchestra and has commissioned a solo violin work by Michael Djupstrom, "Lautar."

-A winner of the 2015 S&R Foundation Washington Award, Ms. Fang also was awarded the Silver Medal at the prestigious 2010 Fischoff National Chamber Music Competition as the first violinist of the Chimeng Quartet, of which she was a founding member.
-As a chamber musician, she has appeared in leading concert halls such as Carnegie Hall, Kennedy Center, Kimmel Center and the Library of Congress.
-Her festival appearances include Marlboro, Ravinia, Norfolk, Aspen, Kneisel Hall, Music from Angel Fire, Incontri in Terra di Siena, and Bard, and she has worked with such musicians as Mitsuko Uchida, Nobuko Imai, Bruno Canino, Cynthia Raim, Benita Valente, Marina Piccinini, Peter Wiley, Ida Kavafian, Steven Tenenbom, Paul Katz, Hsin-Yun Huang, Roberto Diaz, Anna Polonsky, eighth blackbird, and members of the Guarneri and Juilliard string quartets between 2010-2016.
-In addition, she was a guest artist with the Saint Paul Chamber Orchestra and the Orpheus Chamber Orchestra.
+As a chamber musician, Ms. Fang was awarded the Silver Medal at the 2010 Fischoff National Chamber Music Competition as the first violinist of the Chimeng Quartet, of which she was a founding member.
+She has appeared in leading venues including Carnegie Hall, Kennedy Center, and the Library of Congress, and her festival appearances include Marlboro, Ravinia, Norfolk, Aspen, Kneisel Hall, Music from Angel Fire, Incontri in Terra di Siena, and Bard.
+She has worked with such musicians as Mitsuko Uchida, Nobuko Imai, Bruno Canino, Cynthia Raim, Benita Valente, Marina Piccinini, Peter Wiley, Ida Kavafian, Steven Tenenbom, Paul Katz, Hsin-Yun Huang, Roberto Diaz, and members of the Guarneri and Juilliard string quartets.
+In addition, she has been a guest artist with the Saint Paul Chamber Orchestra and the Orpheus Chamber Orchestra.